Particular/ServiceControl/docs/deployment.md

 The zips are packaged as embedded resources in the ServiceControl Management Utility (the "installer").

-When installing an instance using one of the above method instance files, the following binaries are unzipped together to form a complete instance:
+When installing an instance, the following binaries are unzipped from the embedded resources and combined to form a complete instance:

 - Application & persistence files
-- Selected transport
+- All transport assemblies (not just the selected one)
 - RavenDB server files (ServiceControl and Audit only)

 A configuration file generated based on:

-- User input (and defaults)
+- User input, defaults, and previous settings
-- Contents of the `transport.manifest` and `persister.manifest` file for the selected transport and persister.
+- In some cases, hints from the `transport.manifest` or `persistence.manifest` such as config keys that are no longer used.

 ## PowerShell module